Mt. Hood

 Other Mt.
 Hood Routes

-Reid Glacier Headwall and Leuthold Couloir – Advanced-level steep snow and ice climbs on the mountain’s west side
+• Reid Glacier Headwall and Leuthold Couloir – advanced-level steep snow and ice climbs on the mountain’s west side.

-Cathedral Ridge – A committing and not-often-traveled advanced-level ridge climb
+• Cathedral Ridge – A committing and not-often-traveled 2-day advanced-level ridge climb that involves a carry over of the mountain.

 No matter which route you choose, climbing Mt.
 Hood is an unforgettable experience, and we’re here to guide you every step of the way.